TanStack/router/docs/framework/react/start/server-functions.md

 - If the `use server` directive is missing, it is added to the top of the function
 - On the client, the inner function is extracted out of the client bundle and into a separate server bundle
 - The client-side server function is replaced with a proxy function that sends a request to the server to execute the function that was extracted
-- On the server, the server function is no extracted and is executed as-is
+- On the server, the server function is not extracted, and is executed as-is
 - After extraction occurs, each bundle applies a dead-code elimination process to remove any unused code from each bundle.